Lào Cai province: Transport

-Lào Cai is one of the few mountainous provinces with well-developed transport networks consisting of roads, rail and waterways.
 An airport is planned in Bao Yen District.
 The provincial city is connected by road, rail and river transport links with Hanoi on its northwest (340 km) and to Yunnan province in China.
 Within the province, road links exist to Sa Pa and Bắc Hà.
-The Haiphong railway to Yunnan is of strategic importance.
+There is the Haiphong railway to Yunnan.
 There are four national highways totaling to a length of 400 km, provincial roads of about 300 km length and 1,000 km of village roads.

-The Hanoi–Lào Cai railway is 296 km, of which 62 km is in the province, and links to Chinese railways at the border.
-It can carry 1 billion tonnes of freight per year and thousands per day.
-Plans for a high-speed rail link between Hanoi and Lào Cai has been investigated by the Ministry of Transport and the Asian Development Bank.
-This is expected to create a high-speed rail corridor from Kunming – Lào Cai – Hanoi – Haiphong.

-Red River flowing through the province provides water transport facilities though its transportation capacity is limited.
+Red River flowing through the province provides water transport facilities.

-The planned Sapa Airport Project was approved by the government of Vietnam and will be built in this province in the Q4/2021.